shorena28/TT-Shops-Power-BI-Report-Shaba-Distribution-Company/README.md

 The report includes dynamic filters for:

-Brand
+Brand,
-Company
+Company,
-Sales Channel
+Sales Channel,
-Year
+Year,
-Month / Quarter
+Month / Quarter,
-Region
+Region,
 Category

 👉 These allow users to interactively explore data from different perspectives